adam-hurd12/Roblox-Painter/README.md

 - Object-oriented programming, utilising ModuleScripts as classes

 ## Note
 This repository only holds the scripts required to run the placement system.
-I am currently developing and shipping the entire system as a model / plugin for Roblox Studio, so that others can use it in their projects.
+I have shipped the entire system as a model for the Roblox Studio toolbox, so that others can use it in their projects, along with an in-depth README containing instructions to get the system working.

 ## Author
 **Adam Hurd**